Last Updated | November 28, 2022

 - Remote Patient Monitoring

-Telemedicine, on the other hand, is the utilization of telecom technologies and electronic data to support:
+Telehealth software solutions, on the other hand, are the utilization of telecom technologies and electronic data to support:

 - Healthcare provider education

 - Public health administration.